Committed to you

 Partnering with community organizations that encourage healthier lifestyles for individual living and working in northeast Indiana and northwest Ohio.

-Organizing community-based initiatives and providing education that address identified health needs in this region.
+Organizing community-based initiatives and providing education that addresses identified health needs in this region.

-Building state-of-the-art hospitals, clinics, treatment centers and outpatient services facilities.
+Building innovative, state-of-the-art hospitals, clinics, treatment centers and outpatient services facilities.

 Here is how Parkview has supported community partners.